perezjprz19/my-portfolio/README.md

 * Add client-side form validation.
 * Add mobile responsiveness to "About" section
-* Added form functionality to the 'About' section using Formkeep.
+* Add form functionality to the 'About' section using Formkeep.
-* Added dekstop responsiveness and minor aesthetic updates
+* Add dekstop responsiveness and minor aesthetic updates
-* Added screenshot for desktop view
+* Add screenshot for desktop view